Ammonia production: Production plants

 The American Oil Co in the mid-1960s positioned a single-converter ammonia plant engineered by M. W. Kellogg at Texas City, Texas, with a capacity of 544 m.t./day.
 It used a single-train design that received the "Kirkpatrick Chemical Engineering Achievement Award" in 1967.
 The plant used a four-case centrifugal compressor to compress the syngas to a pressure of 152 bar Final compression to an operating pressure of 324 bar occurred in a reciprocating compressor.
 Centrifugal compressors for the synthesis loop and refrigeration services provided significant cost reductions.

 Almost every plant built between 1964 and 1992 had large single-train designs with syngas manufacturing at 25–35 bar and ammonia synthesis at 150–200 bar.
 Braun Purifier process plants utilized a primary or tubular reformer with a low outlet temperature and high methane leakage to reduce the size and cost of the reformer.
 Air was added to the secondary reformer to reduce the methane content of the primary reformer exit stream to 1–2%.
 Excess nitrogen and other impurities were erased downstream of the methanator.
 Because the syngas was essentially free of impurities, two axial-flow ammonia converters were used.
 In early 2000 Uhde developed a process that enabled plant capacities of 3300 mtpd and more.
 The key innovation was a single-flow synthesis loop at medium pressure in series with a conventional high-pressure synthesis loop.

 Small-scale onsite plants

 In April 2017, Japanese company Tsubame BHB implemented a method of ammonia synthesis that could allow economic production at scales 1-2 orders of magnitude below than ordinary plants with utilizing electrochemical catalyst.

 Green ammonia

 In 2024, the BBC announced numerous companies were attempting to reduce the 2% of global carbon dioxide emissions caused by the use/production of ammonia by producing the product in labs.
 The industry has become known as "green ammonia."
+When an existing blast furnace is modified to use biomass as its fuel, production of both green steel and green hydrogen/ammonia are feasible.